The original version of this document is located at https://docs.qfield.org/get-started/tutorials/advanced-setup-qfc

 Change the owner of the project to your Organization.

-Click on “Create” to start the conversion and synchronization.
+Click on “Create” to start the conversion and Synchronisation.

-When finish you will see the project is in your Organization in QFieldCloud.
+When finished the project will appear in the list of projects of your Organization in QFieldCloud.

 You can see the new project in the overview.

-On QGIS in QFieldSync, you will see the new project listed, click on “Edit Selected Cloud Project”.
+In QGIS open QFieldSync and you will see the new project listed, click on “Edit Selected Cloud Project”.

 Choose the folder where you want to save the project.